-Set free to be her best self, Sara is not taking the fall challenge lying down and is setting new goals to conquer herself.
+Set free to be my best self, I am not taking the fall challenge lying down and am setting new goals to conquer for myself.

 I don't want to put a limit as to what I want the next challenge.
 I just wanted to be that I just push myself as far as I can.
 I lost thirty pounds on the first challenge and I have some more to lose but I also I'm just really trying to bring out those muscles.

 "I track everything I eat and drink everyday.
 Even if it is not on plan i can look back and see what works and what doesn’t."